SMJ93/fantastec-tech-test/README.md

 ```

 - Run on Android
-  - You may need to load up an android emulator before running the app if you're using an older version of Android Studio
+  - Note: You may need to load up an android emulator before running the app if you're using an older version of Android Studio

 ```
   yarn android